 - Candidates who have registered on their course before 2012/13 have a 10% Alumni Tuition Fee Discount instead of 20%

 Previous study at Newcastle University that does not meet the requirements of the Alumni Tuition Fee Discount

 a.
-Previous study on programmes that do not carry formal degree status means that you are not eligible for the alumni discount.
-This includes previous study on pre-sessional programmes in English Language, English Language Foundation Programmes, occasional study programmes, exchange programmes, study abroad programmes, any certificate / diploma programme or any continuing professional development programme.
+Previous study on courses that do not carry formal degree status means that you are not eligible for the Alumni Tuition Fee Discount.
+This includes previous study on pre-sessional courses in English Language, English Language Foundation Programmes, occasional study courses, exchange courses, study abroad programmes, any certificate or diploma course or any continuing professional development course.

-Types of funding that disqualify you from the Alumni Tuition Fee Discount
+Funding that disqualifies you from the Alumni Tuition Fee Discount

 There may be funding opportunities that are not applicable if you receive the Alumni Tuition Fee Discount.
 Check the regulations of these funding opportunities to ensure eligibility.